HankB/game_of_life/C/README.md

 ## Status

-Building a skeleton
+Incomplete.
+Done:

+* create/init universe.
+* Output universe.

+Needed:

+* Count neighbors.
+* Iterate over universe and update.

 ## Testing

 `CUnit` for unit testing.
+The test esecutable `test_logic` is built with the electric fence library and compiled with `-fsanitize=address` to detect out of mounds memory access.

 ```text
 make test_logic